 - I am an investor in IBM (IBM).

-- I hold a variety of index funds for retirement purposes, including an S&P 500 Index Fund, managed by USAA Investment Corporation.
+- I hold a variety of index funds for retirement purposes, including an S&P 500 Index Fund, managed by USAA Investment Corporation and Charles Schwab.

 Statement on Affiliate Marketing

-I'm going to try to make money off of you.
+I’m going to try to make money off of you.
 Let me repeat that.
 I AM GOING TO TRY TO MAKE MONEY OFF OF YOU.
-I'll post stuff for sale on which I get paid a commission.
-I'll post stuff for my employer to benefit my salary, so assume a bias there.
+I’ll post stuff for sale on which I get paid a commission.
+I’ll post stuff for my employer to benefit my salary, so assume a bias there.
 I use Amazon, Linkshare, Commission Junction, Shareasale, and anyone else who will shovel cash my way.
 You should too.
-Assume that I'm getting paid by someone, though I'll use in-post disclosures when and where I can.
+Assume that I’m getting paid by someone, though I’ll use in-post disclosures as well.